scharris/sqljson-query/README.md

 - `orderBy`

-  This optional property is a SQL expression controlling the ordering of the results from the top-level table in the query.
+  This property is a SQL expression controlling the ordering of the results from the top-level table in the query.

 - `forUpdate`